-To be copyrightable, a work must be “fixed in tangible form”—that is, it cannot be oral.
-Thus, “courses” are not copyrightable as a general matter.
-Course materials (syllabus, class notes, etc) of sufficient originality can be copyrightable and as academic works, copyright in such materials belongs to the faculty member.
+Copyright attaches to individual creative works; courses are made up of multiple different creative works and so “courses” are not independently copyrightable as a general matter.
+Individual course materials (syllabus, class notes, slides, videos, etc.) of sufficient originality can be copyrightable and as academic works, copyright in such materials usually belongs to the faculty member.

-3) What are "substantial resources” under this policy?
+9) What are "substantial resources” related to "directed works" under this policy?

 The substantial resources threshold will vary by college, department, unit and context.
 At the broad policy level it would be unwise to try to capture such a variety of potential situations.
 However, resources beyond the normal provision made to faculty members is, at a minimum, a threshold factor in this determination.
 Remember also that the other two criteria (request and agreement by the faculty member) must be satisfied for a work to qualify as “directed” under this policy.